Cleft Lip and Cleft Palate

 • Complete: No fusion of the lip or palate

-A cleft lip may appear without a cleft palate or clefts may occur in combination.
+A cleft lip may appear with or without a cleft palate.
 The most common combination is a cleft of the hard and soft palate and a cleft lip on one side.

 Cleft lip

-• Incomplete unilateral: The cleft appears on one side of the lip and does not continue into the nose.
-The gum line (alveolus) also may be affected on this side.
+• Unilateral incomplete: The cleft appears on one side of the lip and does not extend into the nose.
+The gum line on the same side may be affected.

-• Complete unilateral: The cleft appears on one side of the lip and continues into the nose.
-The gum-line (alveolus) also may be affected on this side.
+• Unilateral complete: The cleft appears on one side of the lip and extends into the nose.
+The gum line on the same side may be affected.

-• Incomplete bilateral: The cleft affects both sides of the lip and does not continue into the nose.
+• Bilateral incomplete: The cleft affects both sides of the lip but doesn't reach the nose.

-• Complete bilateral: The cleft affects both sides of the lip and continues into the nose.
+• Bilateral complete: The cleft affects both sides of the lip and continues into the nose.

-Bilateral clefts may also be asymmetrical.
-This means the cleft is complete on one side and incomplete on the other.
+Bilateral clefts may be asymmetrical, or complete on one side and incomplete on the other.

 Cleft palate